jeeliz/jeelizFaceFilter/README.md

 * `JEEFACEFILTERAPI.set_videoOrientation(<integer> angle, <boolean> flipX)`: Dynamically change `videoSettings.rotate` and `videoSettings.flipX`.
 This method should be called after initialization.
 The default values are `0` and `false`.
 The angle should be chosen among these values: `0, 90, 180, -90`.

+* `JEEFACEFILTERAPI.destroy()`: Clean both graphic memory and JavaScript memory, uninit the library.
+After that you need to init the library again.

 ### Optimization